dialogiot/DialogIoT_Request-handler--PHP/README.md

 # DialogIoT_Request-handler--PHP
 Sample php code snippets to build apps on top of Dialog IoT platform

-#IdeaBiz PHP sample

-This will handle the API call. and also it handle to token.
-If need,it will refresh existing token automatically .
-So you only need to make API call via this SDK
+This will handle the API calls and token management.
+You just have to make your desired API calls using this SDK

 ##Configuration
 * Make **config.json** and **lib/data.json** writable
-* Change config.json files properties based on your credential information
+* Change config.json files properties based on your credential information Ex: username,password, X-secret

 ## Use
-Once config.json is configured, you can include `DialogIoTAPIHandler.php` to your code. then call `sendAPICall` method
+Once config.json is updated, you may include `DialogIoTAPIHandler.php` to your php code and call `sendAPICall` method

 For example